Murder of Russel Timoshenko: Trial

 All three suspects were arraigned and charged with aggravated first degree murder for the killing of Timoshenko, and other charges related to the wounding of Yan, including attempted murder and aggravated assault on a police officer.
 They faced life in prison if convicted of the first degree murder charges.
 The city's police union and other parties asked federal prosecutors to take over the case so that the three suspects could face the death penalty, but the case was tried by the Brooklyn district attorney on November 10, 2008, after federal officials refused to prosecute the case.
 Although the three defendants were being prosecuted simultaneously, there was a rare separate jury assigned to each of them.

 On December 17, 2008, Robert Ellis was found not guilty on the charges of aggravated murder and attempted aggravated murder, but was found guilty on three charges of gun possession.
 On January 14, 2009, a judge sentenced Ellis to 15 years in prison on the gun possession charges.
 On December 19, 2008, Dexter Bostic was found guilty of aggravated murder, attempted aggravated murder, and three charges of gun possession; he was sentenced to life in prison without the possibility of parole.

 Lee Woods was tried twice, after his first trial ended in a mistrial due to a juror in her 20s falling ill.
 Wood's attorney, Samuel J. Karlin, told the judge his client wanted to continue with the ill juror, instead of using an alternate.
 At his second trial on March 16, 2009, Lee Woods was found guilty of aggravated murder, attempted aggravated murder, and 3 charges of gun possession.
 He was also sentenced to life in prison without the possibility of parole.

-Prosecutors believed Nicole Bostic, 26 at the time, aided Lee Woods in hiding the guns found in the BMW that Timoshenko and Yan pulled over, dumping them in a nearby garage before police retrieved them; N. Bostic, however, only admitted to giving Woods a ride.
+Prosecutors believed Nicole Bostic, 26 at the time, aided Lee Woods in hiding the guns found in the BMW that Timoshenko and Yan pulled over, dumping them in a nearby garage before police retrieved them; Bostic, however, only admitted to giving Woods a ride.
 She pled guilty to helping the three men escape, and originally faced seven years in prison for her role.
 She later accepted a plea bargain, pleading guilty to a misdemeanor count of hindering the prosecution in exchange for three years probation, thereby avoiding jail.

 Gun legislation

-Several press accounts reported that Timoshenko was shot by an unlicensed gun that came from Virginia.
-Previous reports indicated that the gun dealer had previously been indicted for his illegal gun sales, and that all the weapons found in the BMW were illegally obtained.
-The gun shop in question is now closed, and the dealer has been stripped of his license.
-Because the gun was used by a person with a criminal history, and because the NYPD was denied requests to look up the seller of the gun, legislators sought to make it easier for law enforcement to carry out their investigative duties.
+Reports indicated that the gun dealer involved had previously been indicted for illegal gun sales, and that all the weapons found in the BMW were illegally obtained.
+The gun shop in question no longer exists, and the dealer is no longer licensed to sell firearms.
+Because the gun was used by a person with a criminal history, and because the NYPD was denied requests to look up the seller of the gun, legislators sought to make it easier for law enforcement to investigate.